1970 Canada hurricane: Meteorological history

 On October 11, 1970, satellite images indicated that a tropical depression developed north of Hispaniola.
 However, according to post-analysis, a subtropical depression actually formed on October 12 at 1200 UTC.
-The depression slowly intensified over the next few days, and became a subtropical storm on October 12, thought this was operationally unnoticed by the National Hurricane Center.
+The depression slowly intensified over the next few days, and became a subtropical storm on October 12, though this was operationally unnoticed by the National Hurricane Center.
 By October 13, satellite imagery indicated that convection associated with the depression merged with a weak stationary front.
 As a result, the National Hurricane Center no longer considered it purely tropical and classified the system as a "subtropic storm" on October 14.
 Later that day, the National Hurricane Center began issuing special bulletins for the storm, indicating the possibility of the system acquiring tropical characteristics.

 Early on October 16, satellite imagery indicated that the storm was developing a cloud pattern typical of a normal tropical cyclone.
 In addition, Reconnaissance aircraft flight data indicated that a warm core was developing.
 As a result, the system had acquired enough characteristics to be considered a tropical cyclone at 0000 UTC on that day.
 Later that day, the storm strengthened enough to be upgraded to a hurricane at 1200 UTC.
 Six hours later, the system passed just west of Bermuda, although winds were well below hurricane force on the island.
 Spiral cloud bands and an eye feature were observed on radars as the hurricane bypassed the island.
 The warm core persisted into October 17, which indicated that the hurricane was fully tropical for at least 30-36 hours.
 Early on October 17, the National Hurricane Center discontinued bulletins on the system, while it was located about 150 mi northeast of Bermuda.

 At 0600 UTC on October 17, the system intensified into a Category 2 hurricane on the Saffir–Simpson hurricane wind scale.
 Six hours later, the hurricane attained its peak intensity with maximum sustained winds of 105 mph and a minimum barometric pressure of 974 mbar.
 Although a radio bulletin by the Naval Communications Station Washington, D.C.
 Transmitter (NSS) at 1200 UTC noted that it had hurricane characteristics, the National Hurricane Center did not name the storm.
 By 1800 UTC, a cold front began impacting the circulation of the hurricane, which caused the storm to weaken back to a Category 1 hurricane, and began losing its tropical characteristics.
 At approximately 2330 UTC on October 17, the hurricane made landfall on the Avalon Peninsula of Newfoundland with winds of 80 mph.
 Only 30 minutes later, the hurricane transitioned into an extratropical cyclone.
 The remnant extratropical cyclone curved abruptly northward and later re-emerged into the Atlantic, before dissipating on October 20.